singator/UROPS2020/README.md

 # UROPS2020

 This is a school project which attempts to build a pipeline that converts mathematical handwriting to Latex using the proprietary model from the work of Francisco Álvaro, Joan-Andreu Sánchez and José-Miguel Benedí.
-The Latex file will then be processed via Mathematica to performing autograding.
+The Latex file will then be processed via Sympy to performing autograding.

 The math expression recognition model is described in:
 * Francisco Álvaro, Joan-Andreu Sánchez and José-Miguel Benedí.
 An Integrated Grammar-based Approach for Mathematical Expression Recognition.
 Pattern Recognition, pp. 135-147, 2016